This document covers the frequently asked questions and other relevant general Public Folder migration advice.

 Migrations over 20GB

-When migrating data, we add items to Public Folders much faster than Office 365 is expecting them.
+When migrating data, we add items to Public Folders much faster than Microsoft 365 is expecting them.

 In order to avoid triggering the auto-split operation, an operation has to be performed before a migration begins that will properly pre-allocate Public Folders mailboxes to cater for all the migrating data.